kjs452/tagged_text/README.md

 Tagged{Text} was made to look similar:

 ```
 %{ This is a simple sample document.
-For more
-documents take a look in the exercise tab.
 Note that everything that
 comes after a % symbol is treated as comment and ignored when the
 code is compiled. }